revwhyte/traversy-udemy-course/README.md

-# traversy-udemy-course
+# MVC Framework (powered by Brad Traversy's Udemy Course

-Developed during PHP MVC course, from Brad Traversy (Traversy Media) WIP
+This framework was developed during PHP MVC course, from Brad Traversy (Traversy Media)

+## How to use

+1. First, edit the .htaccess file into /mvc/public folder
+2. Change the `/[mvc]/public` part (inside brackets) on `RewriteBase /mvc/public` line to the name your folder is going to have